veged/xjst/README.md

 ## Data Matcher?

-Yes, XJST should be used to transform one data into another.
+Yes, match data recursively over a conditions' set to generate any output.

-It can be used as url router or as a template engine, more info below.
+XJST can be used as url router or as a template engine, more info below.

 ## Installation